cdk-patterns/serverless/the-alexa-skill/README.md

 1. An AWS Account with CLI Access

 ## Before You Deploy
-You need to add your ClientID, ClientSecret and VendorID to the skill resource which can be found in `the-alexa-skill-stack.ts`
+You need to add your ClientID, ClientSecret, Refresh Token and VendorID to the skill resource which can be found in `the-alexa-skill-stack.ts`
 ```
+      vendorId: 'foo',
       authenticationConfiguration: {
         clientId: 'foo',
         clientSecret: 'bar',
         refreshToken: 'foobar'
-      }
+      },
 ```

 ## Components